zakattack9/WRaPiC/README.md

 8) `kubectl get nodes` to check that all nodes were joined successfully
 9) At this point, all RPi's should be set up and ready to run almost anything on top of K8s; however, if you'd like to expose services within your cluster for external access, follow the next section which will install a load balancer and ingress controller

-*Optionally, you can now follow the [Kubernetes Dashboard Setup](https://github.com/zakattack9/WRaPiC#kubernetes-dashboard-setup) section to configure the dashboard for cluster monitoring*
+*Optionally, you can now follow the [Kubernetes Dashboard Setup](https://github.com/zakattack9/WRaPiC#kubernetes-dashboard-setup) section to configure the Web UI for cluster monitoring*

 #### Side Notes
 - To uninstall K8s use the following commands